jboss-developer/jboss-eap-quickstarts/helloworld-mdb/README.md

 Technologies: JMS, EJB, MDB
 Summary: Demonstrates the use of JMS 1.1 and EJB 3.1 Message-Driven Bean Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the use of *JMS 1.1* and *EJB 3.1 Message-Driven Bean* in Red Hat JBoss Enterprise Application Platform 6.1 or later..
+This example demonstrates the use of *JMS 1.1* and *EJB 3.1 Message-Driven Bean* in Red Hat JBoss Enterprise Application Platform.

 This project creates two JMS resources: